 The soil that our lawns grow in contains lots of different types of fungus.
 Fungus plays an important role in the health of your lawn.
-It helps to break down dead organic matter and releases nutrients in to the soil that can be used by the grass plants.
+It helps to break down dead organic matter and release nutrients into the soil, which is then used by the grass plants.

 Fungus is a living organism.
 It lives, eats and reproduces.
-The body of the fungus is called Hyphae (see image above).
-The hyphae look like roots of plants and play a similar role.
-They absorb nutrients from their surroundings.
+The body of the fungus is called hypha (see image above).
+The hyphae look like plant roots and play a similar role—they absorb nutrients from their surroundings.

 Fungi can be categorised in several different ways.
-One way of categorising them is to categorise them by the way in which they like to absorb their food.
+One way is to categorise them by the way in which they like to absorb their food.
 One type of fungus absorbs their food from dead organic material, whilst the other prefers to absorb their nutrients from living tissue.

-The hyphae (a collection of hyphae is called Mycelium), can cause a problem if the amount within the soil grows to excess.
-Mycelium prevents water from freely moving round the soil due to something called hydrophobia.
-It is therefore important to manage the level of fungus within your lawn’s soil to ensure the level of different fungi does not become too much for the soil to handle.
+The hyphae (a collection of hyphae is called mycelium), can cause a problem if the amount within the soil grows to excess.
+Mycelium prevents water from freely moving around the soil due to something called hydrophobia.
+It is therefore important to ensure that the level of different fungi does not become too much for the soil to handle.
 These types of fungi are the types that eat the dead organic material in the soil.

 Problems associated with these types of fungi are also called soil borne fungi.